 Arvinas is a biopharmaceutical company creating a new class of therapies to degrade disease-causing proteins.
 The multi-faceted deal will extend the application of targeted protein degradation to new therapeutic areas and outside human biology.
 It leverages Arvinas’ expertise in targeted protein degradation, a field the company has led since its founding in 2013, and Bayer’s decades of experience in developing both human therapies and innovative, sustainable agricultural technologies.

-The Goodwin team was led by Jason Breen and Karen Spindler, and included partners Robert Puopolo, Dan Karelitz and Rich Matheny, counsel Nicole Daley and Todd Hahn, and associates Patricia Mann, Jonathan LaPlante and Justin Pierce.
+The Goodwin team was led by Jason Breen and Karen Spindler, and included partners Robert Puopolo, Dan Karelitz and Rich Matheny, counsel Nicole Daley, and associates Patricia Mann, Jonathan LaPlante and Justin Pierce.